thealexrk/Solar-Power-Forecasting/README.md

 # Solar Power Forecasting
-Predicting the hourly energy production of a photovoltaic power station with an Artificial Neural Network.
+Predicting the hourly energy production of a photovoltaic module with an Artificial Neural Network.

 Check out the accompanying article here: